jwilferd10/taskmaster-pro/README.md

 This application was the first time I used jQuery and was a part of my course at the UCLA Coding Bootcamp.
 However feeling the need to go further and proudly call this app my own, I have extended and improve upon this app by fixing bugs and adding features that weren't apart of the base project.

-The base bootcamp project ended at commit 4e14bd4e5c3b758e0cecc1ca399aba6d81464c3b.
-Anything after are ammendments that I personally made.
-Big thanks to the UCLA Coding Bootcamp, thank YOU for checking Taskmaster Pro out - I hope you enjoy it and happy coding!
+To further note, the base bootcamp project ended at commit 4e14bd4e5c3b758e0cecc1ca399aba6d81464c3b, anything after are ammendments that I personally made.
+Specifically my changes targetted the UI of the app, reliability on mobile devices, and finding and fixing bugs.
+Big thanks to the UCLA Coding Bootcamp for their direction, thank YOU for checking Taskmaster Pro out - I hope you enjoy it and happy coding!

 </p>